 North Dakota’s election system is regarded as one of the most unique and cooperative in the nation.
 It is a true partnership between the state’s chief election official (ND Secretary of State’s Office) and the state’s local election officials (County Auditors).
-Initiated as a response to the Help America Vote Act of 2000, this productive relationship continues to serve the citizens with efficient, accessible elections.
+Initiated as a response to the Help America Vote Act (HAVA) of 2000, this productive relationship continues to serve the citizens with efficient, accessible elections.

 North Dakota’s Elections Partnership

 Recognizing the important role that counties would play in the success of administering elections in our state, the North Dakota Secretary of State uses the unique approach of partnering with local election officials through the ND Association of Counties (NDACo).
 North Dakota’s Voting Facilitator is an employee of NDACo, but the position is fully funded by the Secretary of State’s office.
 Working closely with the Secretary of State’s office, the Voting Facilitator conducts training, technical assistance, systems development and other election-related responsibilities with county auditors throughout the year.